rmaicle/rmaicle.github.io/_posts/c++/2015-12-12-An IF Function.md

 ---
-title: An `if` Function
+title: An `if` Expression
-date: 2017-04-15T13:45:13UTC
-excerpt: A fancy musing on a famous conditional statement present in almost every programming language and feeding my curiosity with a simple implementation of an `if` function in C++.
+excerpt: A fancy musing on a famous conditional statement present in almost every programming language and feeding my curiosity with a simple implementation of an `if` expression in C++.
+date: 2015-12-12T13:45:13UTC
+updates:
+  - date: 2017-05-15T13:45:13UTC
+    message: Edits and corrections
 layout: post
 categories: [post, c++]
 tags: [thoughts]